yash-ad/Namaste-React-Learning/Chapter 07-Finding The path/code/Assignmentnotes.md

 * In client-side routing or rendering during the first load,the webapp is loaded from server to client,after which whenever there is a change in URL,the router library navigates the user to the newpage without sending any requests to backend.All `single page applications` uses `Client side routing or rendering`

+✅ How useState and useEffect work - detailed explanation!

+✅ Creating Routes in React with React Router DOM.

+✅ Route configuration and handling errors with custom components.

+✅ Children Routes and the use of Outlet Component.

+✅ Understanding why React is called a Single Page Application (SPA).

+✅ Importance of using Link `<Link>` Component instead of anchor `<a>` tags.

+✅ Dynamic Routing and defining routes for each RestaurantMenu component.

+✅ Leveraging useParams() hook to extract parameter values from the URL.